 Regular Certificate Student: A student who is registered in at least 3 credit hours per term.
-The student can finish the Certificate program in one year.
+This studen t is expected to finish the Certificate program in four semesters.

 Regular MTS Student: A student who is registered in 6 credit hours per term.
-Students successfully taking this course load will finish requirements for the degree in a two-year period.
+This student is expected to finish the Master's program (MTS) in 2 years.